javaee/jms-spec/pages/JMS21Plan.md

 # JMS 2.1 Plan

+_This is a historical record of the JMS 2.1 plan before work on JMS 2.1 ceased and JSR 386 was withdrawn_

 Here's the high-level list of features planned for JMS 2.1, and an approximate order in which they will be considered.

 See also the [JMS 2.1 schedule](/jms-spec/pages/JMS21#jms-21-schedule).